By David Joel Miller

 What I do not hear people talking about is how they leave their email addresses so that this Higher Power guy or gal can get back to them.

 A few people have mentioned the values of a practice called meditation.
-This is supposed to allow that higher power of yours to get back to you on those requests and also allows responses to those rare times when you leave an online 5 star rating of the Higher Powers fabulous success in filling your order speedily and with just the right size.
+This is supposed to allow that higher power of yours, to get back to you on those requests and also allows responses to those rare times when you leave an online 5-star rating of the Higher Powers fabulous success in filling your order speedily and with just the right size.

-Mention mediation to most western religions and you get a negative response, something to the effect that mediation is some Pinko-hippy-freak-subversive practice.
+Mention mediation to most western religions and you get a negative response, something to the effect that meditation is some Pinko-hippy-freak-subversive practice.
 Now while I am not convinced that being a “Pinko-hippy-freak-subversive” is a bad thing, still I know that calling meditation by some derisive term turns a lot of the faithful away from that practice.

 So the question remains, you ask for things in prayer, how does God or your Higher Power get a chance to say anything back?